 - Amount: The amount of the Prize is £1,500.

 - Eligibility: The Prize is intended to foster the development of the field of aesthetics.
-The competition is open to early career researchers who have received their PhD within the last three years, as well as current postgraduate students.
+The competition is open to early career researchers who have received their PhD within the last three years (at the time of submission), as well as current postgraduate students.
 Persons in doubt about their qualifications are encouraged to consult the BSA Manager in advance.
 Entrants must include with their entry a statement indicating how they qualify.
 Entry is not limited to members of the BSA nor to residents of the United Kingdom.
 Previous winners may not enter again.